It’s only natural to seek guidance for your spiritual journey. We’ve put together a learner’s guide on “how to find a

 - They want you to a package of expensive courses costing thousands of dollars (Mindspring, Scientology, etc.).

 Take notice of those who are seeking to become a celebrity.
 Make sure you find a teacher or guru interested in teaching tools.
 You don’t want a teacher that wants to make disciples.
 The best teachers know the subject matter and are equally skilled at teaching.
 Someone who knows a lot but can’t help you learn it won’t do you any good.
 Someone skilled at teaching but unfamiliar with the subject matter will also waste your time.

 If the teacher can’t or won’t teach what you need now, leave and find someone who can.
 The pattern for your spiritual journey will probably cycle between three main modes: you learn or awaken a new gift, you use the new gift, and it transforms your awareness, then you become inspired to share this tool and learn more.
 It’s the pattern Joseph Campbell discusses in his book The Hero’s Journey (2).

 Avoid Joining a Religion

 How to find a spiritual teacher in religion?
 It’s a trick question.
 Religion has nothing to do with processes for investigating consciousness.
 You don’t need a higher power, an imaginary friend, or an invisible enemy.
 You don’t need to memorize sayings from holy texts.

 These distractions keep you from doing serious inner work and growth.
 One of the essential tips for finding a good spiritual teacher is knowing who and what to avoid.
 Above all, don’t get sidetracked.
 Don’t fall into the trap of confusing spiritual investigation with religion.

 The Qualities of Good Spiritual Teachers Today

 You know what to avoid.
 Here are the qualities of a good teacher.

-An excellent teacher or guru will take you to a different place, like a boat.
-They will open doors, and sometimes they push you through them.
+An excellent teacher or guru is like a boat on a river, they will take you to a different place.
+They will help you open doors and sometimes push you through them.
 They do what is necessary to give you the tools to forge your path.